jleetutorial/maven-project/README.md

 only using vs code

-see changes listed BW staging and prod https://www.level-up.one/devops-pdf-book
+see changes listed BW staging and prod hdakjhdhakjshdhask https://www.level-up.one/devops-pdf-book